 On the day of, head to either the bus ticket office or the immigration post, at the end of the main street.
 The bus is timetabled to leave at 8:30, but probably won’t leave until 11:00 or so.
 At the immigration post every. single. bag. will be searched.
 As a foreigner, your stuff will only get a cursory check, but many bags are turned inside out.
 There will also be a sniffer dog.

 After all this, the bus will leave, and a very scenic journey begins.
 Make sure to keep 800 Rs ($8 or 50 RMB) per person since you’ll be forced to pay the Khunjerab National Park fee.
-We tried to argue against this, to no avail.
+I tried to argue against this, to no avail.
 Your passport info will be noted down one more time just beyond the park’s entrance.

 The Pakistan – China border crossing at Khunjerab Pass